 A company’s focus on sustainability factors is indicative of its board and management quality.
 In this sense, sustainability is about identifying trustworthy, dependable management with a good track record of delivering business progress and consistent growth.

-In our video Fidelity Investment Director Tom Stevenson sheds some light on Sustainable Investing and ESG.
+In our video Fidelity Investment Director Tom Stevenson sheds some light on sustainable investing and ESG and the different ways investors can tap into the theme.

 1 - Fidelity International Whitepaper ‘Outrunning a crisis: Sustainability and market outperformance’, May 2020